Fencing at the 1964 Summer Olympics – Men's foil: Pool A

 The three-way tie for third-place resulted in a barrage in the first pool.
 After each fencer went 1-1 in the barrage, touches received was used to break the tie.
-Cohen's 6 gave him the win over McKenzie's 7 and Elkalyoubi's 8; Cohen received third place.
+Herb Cohen's 6 gave him the win over McKenzie's 7 and Elkalyoubi's 8; Cohen received third place.
 The tie-breaker then went back to head-to-head results between the two remaining fencers in the barrage to assign fourth place; Elkalyoubi had defeated McKenzie in their bout (and, incidentally, had defeated him in the main pool as well), so he placed fourth and advanced while McKenzie was eliminated.